Currency war: International conditions required for currency war

 For a widespread currency war to occur a large proportion of significant economies must wish to devalue their currencies at once.
 This has so far only happened during a global economic downturn.

 An individual currency devaluation has to involve a corresponding rise in value for at least one other currency.
 The corresponding rise will generally be spread across all other currencies and so unless the devaluing country has a huge economy and is substantially devaluing, the offsetting rise for any individual currency will tend to be small or even negligible.
 In normal times other countries are often content to accept a small rise in the value of their own currency or at worst be indifferent to it.
-However, if much of the world is suffering from a recession, from low growth or are pursuing strategies which depend on a favourable balance of payments, then nations can begin competing with each other to devalue.
+However, if much of the world is suffering from a recession, from low growth or are pursuing strategies which depend on a favourable balance of payments, then nations can begin competing with each other to devalue against a commonly and internationally accepted consideration.
 In such conditions, once a small number of countries begin intervening this can trigger corresponding interventions from others as they strive to prevent further deterioration in their export competitiveness.